Skip to main content

 • Refundable Deposits: The dollar value of xUSD you want to hold in “inventory” so that your end users will be able to swap quickly (without additional minting/burning).

-• Stablecoin type (Open Loop, Closed Loop, or USDB): For more details, see the section below.
+• Stablecoin type (Open Loop, Closed Loop): For more details, see the section below.

 Supported Chains